 - Delayed birth.
 When the birthing process has gone on for too long, the mother and the baby can go into distress.
 This will elevate the baby’s blood pressure, which puts pressure on the skull as well.
 Delayed C-section injuries are among the most common, and the most dangerous, types of birth injuries there are.

 - Oxygen deprivation.
 When the fetal brain is denied oxygen, it can lead to permanent brain damage or even death.
 Babies who are delivered too young, or who have the umbilical cord wrapped around their necks, or who should have been delivered by C-section as opposed to vaginally, are at an increased risk of oxygen deprivation.

 Depending on the severity of your child’s injury, he or she may need life-long care.
-Full-time caretaking is very costly, as are the various medication, prosthetics, therapies and adaptive technologies.
+The cost of paying for full-time care and various medications that will be required can become prohibitive.
+Add to that prosthetics, therapies, and adaptive technologies and ensuring your child gets what he or she needs can be financially overwhelming.
 There is no guaranteed amount of money you may be awarded in a birth injury case; however, you may make a claim for:

 - Medical costs, both current and anticipated